bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

     * The default is _Implicit_ and can be changed with `#!c# AppSettings.Arguments.BooleanMode = BooleanMode.Explicit`
     * _Implicit_ boolean options are also called __Flags__
 * __Split__: use with list options to specify the character used to split multiple values
-    * If not specified, AppSettings.Arguments.DefaultOptionSplit is used
+    * If not set, AppSettings.Arguments.DefaultOptionSplit is used if set
     * in the example `--names alex,amy,joe`, the comma is the split character
 * __AssignToExecutableSubcommands__: only valid when used in [Interceptor](../Extensibility/interceptors.md) methods.